aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 });
 ```

-If a Kinesis data stream is configured as the source of a Firehose delivery stream,
+If a Kinesis data stream is configured as the source of a delivery stream, Kinesis Data
 Firehose no longer stores data at rest and all encryption is handled by Kinesis Data
 Streams.
-Firehose receives unencrypted data from Kinesis Data Streams, buffers the data in
+Kinesis Data Firehose receives unencrypted data from Kinesis Data Streams,
-memory, and sends the data to destinations without ever writing the unencrypted data at
+buffers the data in memory, and sends the data to destinations without ever writing the
-rest.
-Practically, this means that SSE should be specified on the Kinesis data stream when
+unencrypted data at rest.
+Practically, this means that SSE should be specified on the
-it is used as the source of a Firehose delivery stream (and specifying SSE on the delivery
+Kinesis data stream when it is used as the source of a delivery stream (and specifying SSE
-stream will cause an error).
+on the delivery stream will cause an error).

 See: [Data Protection](https://docs.aws.amazon.com/firehose/latest/dev/encryption.html) in
-the *Firehose Developer Guide*.
+the *Kinesis Data Firehose Developer Guide*.

 ## Monitoring

-Firehose is integrated with CloudWatch, so you can monitor the performance of your
+Kinesis Data Firehose is integrated with CloudWatch, so you can monitor the performance of
-delivery streams via logs and metrics.
+your delivery streams via logs and metrics.

 ### Logs

-Firehose will send logs to CloudWatch when data transformation or data delivery fails.
+Kinesis Data Firehose will send logs to CloudWatch when data transformation or data
-The CDK will enable logging by default and create a CloudWatch LogGroup and LogStream for
+delivery fails.
+The CDK will enable logging by default and create a CloudWatch LogGroup
-your Delivery Stream.
+and LogStream for your Delivery Stream.

 You can provide a specific log group to specify where the CDK will create the log streams
-where log events from Firehose will be sent:
+where log events will be sent:

 ```ts fixture=with-destination
 import * as logs from '@aws-cdk/aws-logs';